ENG517/Procedure/RavindranH/p-possystem-updateinventory.md

 # Managing Inventory in Odoo POS System

-This article explains how to manage inventory in the Odoo POS system.
+This article explains how to update the store inventory in the Odoo POS system.
-Updating product details in the inventory is referred to as making an inventory adjustment in the Odoo POS terminology.
-Throughout this article you may come across varied terminologies like "registering a product", or "updating a product", or "saving a product", and they all mean that you're adjusting the inventory.
+Managing the inventory involves updating it as per the changes in your physical stock.
+In this article, you will see the term "inventory adjustment" at several places.
+It simply means adding a product to the inventory, or deleting it, or updating its count so that the physical quantity of the product aligns with the inventory values.

 ## Prerequisites
 Before updating inventory, ensure the following:

 - You are logged in to the latest version of the Odoo POS application on your Android, iOS, or Windows device.
-- You have permission to view and manage inventory.
+- You have permission to view and manage store inventory.
-- Your physical inventory matches the products created in Odoo POS.

-## Product Requirements
+## Important Inventory Requirements

-- Create a product in Odoo POS for every item in your physical stock.
+- Every item in your physical stock must be available in the store inventory.
-  **Warning:** If a product is not created, it cannot be sold at the POS system.
+  **Warning:** If a product is not added to the inventory, it cannot be sold at the POS system even when its physically available.
-  **Example:** If you have Bacon Burger in stock but did not register it in the inventory, the item will not appear on the order screen.
+  **Example:** If you have Bacon Burger in stock but did not add it to the inventory, the item will not appear on the order screen.

-- Enter accurate product details such as price, tax, category, and quantity.
+- Enter accurate product details such as price, tax, category, and quantity while adding it to the inventory.
   **Warning:** Incorrect prices or tax settings may cause customer overcharging or accounting errors.
   **Example:** Setting a $12 sandwich to $8 or applying 0% tax instead of 7% creates incorrect sales reports.

-- Select the *Point of Sale* checkbox when creating products to make them available for sale.
+- Select the *Point of Sale* checkbox for each product added to the inventory to make it available for sale.
-  **Warning:** If this box is not selected, the product will remain invisible on the POS order screen.
+  **Warning:** If this box is not selected, the product will remain invisible on the order screen even if its added to the inventory.

 ---